JFfarrell/summerProject/django_graphQL/bus_routes/README.md

 `route_models/`
 Linear regression models for bus route predictions.
+Inputs for the prediction: Hour, Day, Month, Rain & Temperature.
+Outputs of the prediction: Journey Time.

 `migrations/`
 Contains a record of migrations applied by Django to the bus_routes schema.